Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: The effects of neighborhood policing in NYC

 \section{The effects of neighborhood policing in NYC}

-We estimate the impact of neighborhood policing on four outcomes: The number of proactive arrests, the number of misdemeanor arrests, the number of violent crimes, and the ratio of black to white proactive arrests.
+We estimate the impact of neighborhood policing on four outcomes: The number of proactive arrests, the number of misdemeanor arrests, the number of violent crimes, and the difference in the number of black and white proactive arrests.
 We choose these outcomes because they are plausibly affected by the initiation of neighborhood policing and are of interest for understanding the impact of the policy throughout New York City.
-We include nine covariates as potential effect modifiers: percentage of the population that is Black, percentage of the population that is Latino, percentage of housing units that are vacant, percentage unemployed, percentage living in poverty, percentage young men, percentage foreign-born, percentage of owner-occupied housing units, and percentage of people with a bachelor's degree.
+We include eleven covariates as potential effect modifiers: population size, percentage of the population that is Black, percentage of the population that is Latino, percentage of housing units that are vacant, percentage unemployed, percentage living in poverty, percentage young men, percentage foreign-born, percentage of owner-occupied housing units, percentage of people with a bachelor's degree, and the average outcome in the first 50 time periods of the study.